sams96/sams96.github.io/_drafts/minor-planets.md

 The telescope was then focused by pointing it at a bright star and placing a Bahtinov mask in front of the objective.
-The Bahtinov mask creates diffraction spikes which can then be aligned to achieve optimum focus.</p>
+The Bahtinov mask creates diffraction spikes which can then be aligned to achieve optimum focus.

-<p>We would then capture various types of calibration images to improve the
-signal-to-noise ratio and remove artefacts in our final images.
+We would then capture various types of calibration images to improve the signal-to-noise ratio and remove artefacts in our final images.
 Dark frames are taken with the same exposure time as the images of the objects but blocking all light from reaching the sensor.